Valkimani/Tell_a_joke/README.md

 ** User story

 As a user, I want be able to press the Tell me a joke button and the button will tell me a random joke.
+And not be able to press the button again until the joke is done being told.

 ** Functionality